16 Feb 3 Often Overlooked Real Estate Tax Breaks

 3. CODI Income Tax Exemptions.
 Again, 2013 was a year in which many home owners – or former home owners – took pains to use their newly stable incomes to heal the financial wounds of the recession.
 For many, this involved settling debts with former lenders on homes that were foreclosed, short sold or even retained with defaulted second loans or home equity lines of credit.

-The Act expired on December 31, 2013 (though talks are ongoing about extending it into this year).
-If you were one of the hundreds of thousands of American home owners who was able to close a short sale or settle a defaulted home loan in 2013, chances are good that you are eligible to tax advantage of the CODI tax break when you file your 2013 return.
+The Act expired on December 31, 2013.
+If you were one of the hundreds of thousands of American home owners who was able to close a short sale or settle a defaulted home loan in 2013, chances are good that you are eligible to tax advantage of the CODI tax break when you filed your 2013 return.